SkyLined/BugId/README.md

 TL;DR
 -----
 Do you...
-* want to automatically debug an application to detect bugs?
+* want to automatically debug an application to detect bugs that cause crashes and excessive CPU usage?
 * want to be able to detect duplicates among your bugs?
 * want bugs automatically analyzed to see if they might be security vulnerabilities?
 * want a nice HTML report of the bugs you found?